 Simply Put is for anybody who wants to communicate with clarity.
 If that sounds like you, then drop your email below to download the beginning of the book – on the house.
 When you like it, there's more where that came from.

-I love sharing my work, and over the past few years I've been fortunate to have joined dozens of talented podcast hosts to talk about my book and other topics on their shows.
+I love sharing my work, and over the past few years I've been fortunate to have joined over 100 talented podcast hosts to talk about my book and other topics on their shows.
 Check out the list and give some of them a listen.